dudeperf3ct/dudeperf3ct.github.io/sensei/ray_dalio.md

 The things we are striving for are just the bait.
 Struggling to get them is what forces us to evolve.
 The hardest step in bringing an idea to life―breaking it into five substeps.
- - Goals: Know your goals and run after them.
+ - <span class='saddlebrown'>Goals</span>: Know your goals and run after them.
- - Problems: Encounter the problems that stand in the way of getting to your goals.
+ - <span class='saddlebrown'>Problems</span> : Encounter the problems that stand in the way of getting to your goals.
- - Diagnosis: Diagnose problems to get at their root causes.
+ - <span class='saddlebrown'>Diagnosis</span>: Diagnose problems to get at their root causes.
 Don’t jump to solutions.
- - Design: Design a plan to eliminate the problems.
+ - <span class='saddlebrown'>Design</span>: Design a plan to eliminate the problems.
- - Do It: Execute those designs.
+ - <span class='saddlebrown'>Do It</span>: Execute those designs.
 Pushing yourself to do what’s necessary to reach your goal.

 The key to our(Bridgewater Associates) success is the idea of meritocratic way in which there is meaningful work and meaningful relationships through radical truth and radical transperancy so we could have thoughtful disagreements and we could get pass this disagreements and to then move on.